tidev/appcd-plugin-webpack/migration.md

 ti sdk install -b master
 ```

+> 💡 **NOTE**
+>
-> 💡 **NOTE:** The [PR](https://github.com/appcelerator/titanium_mobile/pull/11346) for Webpack support is not merged yet.
+> The [PR](https://github.com/appcelerator/titanium_mobile/pull/11346) for Webpack support is not merged yet.
 For now you have to build the SDK locally from the PR branch if you want to try it out.

 ### Install Project Plugins